nicolay-r/ARElight/README.md

     -o output/samples
 ```

-Launches server at `http://0.0.0.0:8000/` so you may analyse the results:
+Launches server at `http://0.0.0.0:8000/` so you may analyse the results.

 ## Powered by